AI Video Ads Generator | Create Video Ads with AI

 Script to video with human voice options

-Write a short script or let HeyGen draft hooks and CTAs.
-The engine produces natural-sounding voiceovers across multiple tones and languages and applies accurate lip sync when using talking head or avatar assets to keep narration aligned.
+Write a short script, or let HeyGen draft hooks and CTAs for you.
+The engine generates natural-sounding voiceovers in multiple tones and languages, and applies accurate lip sync when you use talking head or avatar assets, so that the narration stays perfectly aligned.

 Creative automation and styling presets

-Choose visual themes, pacing, and aspect ratios and HeyGen applies clean motion, caption styling, and transitions automatically.
-Platform presets ensure each export is optimised for ad placement and viewer attention without extra resizing work.
+Choose visual themes, pacing, and aspect ratios, and HeyGen automatically applies clean motion, caption styling, and transitions.
+Platform presets ensure each export is optimised for ad placement and viewer attention, without any extra resizing work.

 Batch generation, testing, and analytics support